Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 This file contains work for task 5.
 It is a script that displays the contents of the working directory, including hidden files, with user and group IDs displayed numerically.

+6-firstdirectory
+This file contains work for task 6.
+It is a script theat creates a directory named my_first_directory in the /tmp directory.